diSimplex/buildahBuilder/Readme.md

    ``<machine>>`` is the result of the Python ``platform.machine()`` method), then this file is automatically used as an override file.

+   The build subcommand:
+     - uses CEKit and it associated ``image.yaml`` to build an image,
+     - uses Podman run and the assocaited ``pde.yaml`` to start a container,
+     - uses Podeman exec and any installed ``finalizeXXXX`` scripts to finalize the contents of the container.

 5. **images:** This subcommand lists all images associated with the pde.

 6. **remove:** This subcommand removes any existing podman image